A Review of The Medical Medium — Anthony William — Marketing Spirit

 "Plus I’m regularly informed about my own health, which is a great rarity.
 Even the most famous mediums in history normally couldn’t read their own conditions."
 [False: many medical intuitives receive information about their own conditions.]

 "I don’t need to be in the same room with a person to perform a reading, so I arrange to speak with clients by phone.
-This allows me to help anyone in the world, regardless of location, and it minimize the transition time between clients.
+This allows me to help anyone in the world, regardless of location, and it minimizes the transition time between clients.
 I’ve helped tens of thousands of clients this way."
 [Certainly increases William's client base by many orders of magnitude!]

 "Because Spirit is distinct and separate from me, it doesn’t matter if on a given day I’m feeling upset or ill or bored.
 Spirit is unaffected by my emotions and will consistently provide an accurate reading of each client’s health."
 [Delusional but useful for selling readings: Spirit is coming through William, and so the state of the channel certainly must have some effect.]